rbouqueau/TTML_in_MP4_DASH_statement/README.md

  - Andreas Tai (tai@irt.de)
  - Frans de Jong (dejong@ebu.ch)

-Contributing entities:
- - [GPAC Licensing](www.gpac-licensing.com) is an industry-oriented initiative around the [GPAC open-source multimedia framework](www.gpac.io).
-We offer licenses and professional services (consulting, trainings, support and custom developments) by world-class experts in the Broadcast and multimedia fields.
- - Telecom ParisTech is ...
- - BBC R&D is ...
- - The [EBU](https://tech.ebu.ch) creates technical specifications to improve the quality and interoperability of media products and services, including for subtitling.

 ### Introduction

 This document describes different workflows for the delivery of TTML content in MP4 and MPEG-DASH.
 It tries to provide hints on how to build such workflows based on existing tools.
 Its goal is to drive the development of TTML tools such that maximum interoperability is achieved.